ankit-iitkgp/Web-application/README.md

 Although, it  is a single-time run.To use it you have to install flask, BeautifulScoup and smtplib.

 To run the code, Save all the .html file in a folder named templates since they are returned through render_template.
+Run mail.py to send e-mail.
 Also, run project1.py to make the web application working without sending e-mail.
-Run myproject.py to send the e-mail too.

 WORKING-
 First of all it is parsing through web page of the url provided.
 In that it scraping the price.The scraping function returned the price.